-Zone of benefit advisory committee members are required to participate in training every two years.
+Zone of benefit advisory committee members must participate in training every two years.
 An overview is provided annually by the County department responsible for the administration of zones of benefit.
-Online training is available on the Calofirnai Fair Political Practices Commission website.
+Online training is available on the California Fair Political Practices Commission website.
 Proof of such training is maintained for a period of five years as required by Government Code.